shuchow/stannisbot/README.md

 #Why not just use a webhook?

 A Slack webhook requires a server somewhere to run the bot.
 This is problematic for me.
 At work, we isolate clients, so I can't run the bot on the network.
-I *could* run the bot outside of the network, but it'd be a pretty dumb move to send company conversations across the internet.
+I *could* run the bot outside of the network, but it'd be bad form to send company conversations across the internet.

 Weechat, though, works as just another Slack client.
 You can write a script to process the incoming message buffer and send messages on the buffer.